crm6718/sumologic-documentation/docs/integrations/google/cloud-audit.md

 ### Configuring collection for GCP uses the following process:

-1. Configure a GCP source on a hosted collector.
+1. Configure a GCP source on a Sumo Logic hosted collector.
 You'll obtain the **HTTP URL for the source**.
 2. Create a topic in Google Pub/Sub and subscribe the GCP source URL to that topic.
 3. Create an export of GCP logs from Google Stackdriver Logging.
 Exporting involves writing a filter that selects the log entries you want to export, and choosing a Pub/Sub as the destination.
 The filter and destination are held in an object called a sink.